nexiality/documentation/commands/external/openFile(filePath).md

 **Script**:<br/>
 ![script](image/openFile_01.png)

-If the file does not exist at the specified path the OS will show alert message.
+If the file does not exist at the specified path the OS may show alert message like <br/>
 ![script](image/openFile_02.png)